 \section{Warmup}

-\cite{Knapp1986} A. W. Knapp, \textit{Representation Theory of Semisimple Groups}, Princeton University Press, 1986. \begin{quote} This book is a clear and exhaustive introduction to the representation theory of semi-simple groups, with specific focus on $SL_2(\mathbb{C})$ and its subgroup.
-It nevertheless requires to have followed a first semester course on Lie groups and algebras. \end{quote}
+\cite{knapp1986} A. W. Knapp, \textit{Representation Theory of Semisimple Groups}, Princeton University Press, 1986. \begin{quote} This book is a clear and exhaustive introduction to the representation theory of semisimple groups, with specific focus on \SL and its subgroup.
+It nevertheless requires the reader to have followed a first-semester course on Lie groups and algebras. \end{quote}